 - Obtain peer reviewed funding to conduct basic science and translational clinical research which in turn will enable trained scholars to embark upon careers as successful independent clinical investigators.

 Applicants will be required to identify both a laboratory mentor as well as a clinical mentor at MSK able to guide them through the training process wherein the laboratory mentor trains the applicant in the conduct of clinically relevant laboratory research while the clinical mentor trains the applicant in clinical trial design and the associated approval process.
 In some select cases a single mentor may serve as both the laboratory and clinical mentor.
 It is expected that the applicant’s research proposal is one which involves pre-clinical research that could reasonably be expected to evolve into a clinical trial over the 3 year funding period.
 In some cases, applicants may select clinical and laboratory mentors at MSK who are not currently assigned to the K12.
 However, these mentors are subject to approval and review by the K12 principal investigators.
-Applicants who select mentors outside of the K12 must submit the current NIH Biosketches of these mentors by January 11, 2021.
+Applicants who select mentors outside of the K12 must have these mentors approved by the program’s PIs.

 - Applicants must be a United States citizen or non-citizen national, or have legal admission into the United States as a permanent resident.

 - Applicants must have either an MD, DO, MD/PhD, or DO/PhD degree(s).

 - Applicants from multiple specialties and MSK training programs including medical oncology, surgical oncology, GYN oncology, radiology, radiation oncology, pathology, neurology, pediatric oncology, and infectious diseases will be considered.